felbinger/AdminGuide/docs/services/nginx-proxy.md

 ## jwilder/nginx-proxy + letsencrypt

+As far as I know, the development of the [jwilder/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) has been abandoned!

 But one thing should be noted: This proxy is not able to bind two diffrent subdomains on two diffrent ports of the same container.
 So for example: `a.domain.tld` to port 80 and `b.domain.tld` to port 8080.
 But I found a solution for this issue: There is a `nginx.tmpl` with exactly this feature online available.